ryanMegarityART/french-verbs-game/README.md

 ```
 cd frontend
 npm install
+npx prisma migrate dev --name init
 npm run serve
 ```

+You only need to run the prisma migration command the first time starying the application (this will create the schema and all the necessary tables in your local mysql instance)

 The first time running the application, you should make a HTTP Get Request to 'http://localhost:4000/load' this will load all of the verbs from the verbs.txt into your local mySQL instance.